sreeharsha-rav/java-programs/README.md

 - [Quiz App](./quiz-app) : A spring boot application that demonstrates a simple quiz functionality.
 It includes two versions: Monolithic and Microservices.
     - [Quiz Monolithic](./quiz-app/quiz-monolithic-demo/README.md) : A spring boot application that demonstrates a monolithic version of the Quiz app.
     - [Quiz Microservices](./quiz-app/quiz-microservice-demo/README.md) : A spring boot application that demonstrates a microservice version of the Quiz app.

+### Spring WebFlux

+- [MealMap](./meal-map/README.md) : A Spring WebFlux application that demonstrates a simple meal mapping service.
+It includes implementations for CRUD operations on model Recipe and Meal.